KaTeX/KaTeX/docs/node.md

 ## Building from Source

-To build you will need Git, Node.js 6.9 or later, and Yarn(recommended) or npm.
+To build you will need Git, Node.js 6.9 or later, and Yarn.

 Clone a copy of the GitHub source repository:
 ```bash